sage-code/maj/alphabet.md

 * goxa = ğoxa => IPA: "goʃa" = "left"
 * agra = ağra => IPA: "agra" = "farmer"

+**notes:**

+In all Romance languages "g" is problematic.
+Italian and Romanian is using groups "ge", "gi" for soft "g" and "ghe", "ghi" for hard "g".
+This method is problematic.
+Sound "d͡ʒa" or "d͡ʒu" can not be produced.

+In English and Spanish the hard "g" can be followed by silent "u".
+This method is also problematic, sound "gu" can not be produced.
+However this method can not be used convenient in Maj since "u" must be read.

+Maj solve this problem only in Maj Script by making letter "ფ" that is always "soft g" and by making letter "ɤ" that is always "hard g".
+Maj Latin alphabet has this problem unsolved in Maj.

 **Modified: q**